mmbednarek/triglav/README.md

 ## Running the demo

-Once the demo is built you can start with the following command:
+Once the demo is built you can start it with the following command:

 ```
 ./buildDir/game/demo/demo -buildDir=buildDir -contentDir=game/demo/content